Narwallets/meta-pool/docs/index.md

 Staking and unstaking distribution is done by periodically calling `distribute_staking()/distribute_unstaking()`, so actual staking and unstaking are delayed.

-Users can choose to "sell" some of their SKAHS (stake_shares) to Liquidity Providers for a fee.
+Users can choose to "sell" some of their stNEAR to Liquidity Providers for a fee.
 Liquidity Providers get the stNEAR+fee and deliver NEAR.
 No stake/unstake is performed at that point.

 ### Guarantees

 (To verify)